 Factors That Impact Your CIBIL TransUnion Score

 A good credit score can lead to better interest rates on loans and faster approvals.
-It’s important to keep your CIBIL score healthy, so keep track of these factors that can impact your credit score:
+It is important to keep your CIBIL score healthy, so keep track of these factors that can impact your credit score:

 1. Payment History

 When you pay your loan or credit card Equated Monthly Instalments (EMI) on time, it boosts your consumer CIBIL score.
-A delay in payment or missed payments can cause your score to dip which is why repayment history counts for 35% of your credit score.
-Studies have revealed a 30-day payment delay can reduce your credit score by 100 points.
+A delay in payment or missed payments can cause your score to dip.
+Repayment history is the single largest factor in your credit score (indicatively around 35%, as per commonly cited models — exact weightages are proprietary to each bureau).
+Studies have shown that a 30-day payment delay can reduce your credit score by up to 100 points.

-Make things easier by registering for eNACH.
-Also called the electronic National Automated Clearing House, it helps you automate recurring payments such as EMIs.
+Make things easier by registering for eNACH (Electronic National Automated Clearing House), which helps you automate recurring payments such as EMIs.
 Registering is simple and takes only a few hours.

 2. Credit Exposure

-Credit exposure or the Credit Utilisation Ratio (CUR) is the amount of credit you use in proportion to the available credit limit on your credit cards.
-Let’s say that you have a credit limit of ₹50,000 on your card.
-If you use ₹10,000, it makes up 20% of your total available credit.
+Credit exposure, or the Credit Utilisation Ratio (CUR), is the amount of credit you use in proportion to the available credit limit on your credit cards.
+For example, if you have a credit limit of ₹50,000 on your card and use ₹10,000, your utilisation is 20% of your total available credit.

-An ideal credit utilisation ratio is 30% of your total credit card limit.
-Higher credit exposure might signal that you are struggling financially or at risk of being a loan defaulter.
-This factor counts for 30% of your CIBIL score.
+An ideal credit utilisation ratio is below 30% of your total credit card limit.
+Higher credit exposure may signal financial stress or a higher risk of default.
+This factor is indicatively around 25–30% of your CIBIL score, per commonly cited models.

 3. Credit History

-This means, if you are paying things promptly, over long durations, you are more likely to pay in the future.
-Lenders factor this in to give you better interests and lower EMIs in the future.
-Credit history counts for 15% of your total credit score.
+This means, if you are paying things promptly over long durations, you are more likely to pay in the future.
+Lenders factor this in to offer better interest rates and lower EMIs.
+Credit history is indicatively around 15% of your total credit score per commonly cited models.

 4. Credit Type